-The trading rules differ in exchanges and data disclosure is significant one aspect of the trading rule.
+The trading rule differs in exchanges, and so does the data disclosure.
 For trading rules and regulation articles in the China Commodity market, they are articulated on the official website\cite{shanghai2021exchange}.
-In the China Commodity future market, the data is provided in an aggregated manner on a periodic basis.
+In the China Commodity futures market, the data is provided in an aggregated manner on a periodic basis.
 For every 500 milliseconds, the exchanges will push the data to public channels.
 Tables \ref{tab:dataRecord} represent the fields of released data.
 Update time is the timestamp generated by exchanges which can also be viewed as the identity of a record.
-Ask prices $1$ to $5$ and bid prices $1$ to $5$ are the best price on the ask side and bid side.
+Ask prices $1$ to $5$ and bid prices $1$ to $5$ are the best price at the ask side and bid side.
 Volume refers to the trading volume in the last 500 milliseconds.

-For each commodity product, there are multi instruments when the maturity differs.
+For each commodity product, there are multi instruments with different maturities.
 Reinforcing bar(also known as 'rebar'), for example, is an active trading commodity in China and has 12 derivatives with maturities for the next 12 months.
 From Feb 2022 to Mar 2022, the average daily trading turnover for rebar is 13 billion measured in US dollars(\$).
-The naming rule for instruments is $product+maturity$.
+The naming rule for the instrument is $product+maturity$.
 For example, The 'rb2207' is the rebar commodity future derivative which will be mature in July 2022.
 The price of those instruments with the same underlying assets demonstrates highly co-trend as shown in \ref{fig:coninter}.
 The price difference between two instruments can be expressed by $Y_t^i-Y_t^j=\beta_t+\varepsilon_t$. $Y_i$ and $Y_j$ refer to two instruments with different maturities.
 The beta term is the system difference term which is relatively stable and may reflect the public expectation of future supply-demand relationship or cost/profit of carrying spots.
 The $\varepsilon_t$ is the error that can be attributed to random factor or temporal dispersion.